 Why we need them

 In some ways, now we need big pockets, particularly in jeans, more than we did twenty or so years ago.
-It is impossible to stuff a phone in the little shallow dips in our jeans, and since it’s equally impossible to get a small phone, it’s bound to fall out and smash.
+It is impossible to stuff a phone in the small pocket in our jeans, and since it’s equally impossible to get a small phone, it’s bound to fall out and smash.
 The obvious answer: get a smart watch AND a phone.
 Phone in bag, watch on wrist.
 No, wait… a digital detox?
 Leave the phone at home.
 How about the middle ground where we can keep the phone on us, in our pocket?

 I was recently in a second world war film where I was dressed in an authentic 1940s Women’s Auxilary Air Force (WAAF) uniform.
 I suppose the equivalent of combat trousers, it was a combat tunic that had four roomy pockets, while there were more on the matching greatcoat.
 It was also, incidentally, a lovely shade of blue grey and I remember how pleased the model Maxime de la Falaise was when she signed up to the Women’s Auxilary Air Force with its blue uniform.
 Airforce blue is definitely all its cracked up to be.

 For the aesthetics of the film, we were sadly not allowed to stuff these pockets with, for example, biscuits, chewing gum, lipstick and sneaky snacks.
 But I can tell you that they all definitely fitted, before the costume department discovered my cache and banned it.
 I’m not sure if they filled their pockets right to the brim back in the day.
 But I imagine they carried the essentials in there too.